lcaxgg/PeoplePedia/README.md

 > [!NOTE]
 > <sup>This project is a step in my learning journey, showing how to use simple memory caching for data from an open API.
-<br>Your valuable comments and suggestions are highly encouraged—please feel free to reach out to me.
-<br>Let's collaborate and create something truly remarkable together! 🙇🏻</sup><br>
 ---